Gunmen kill APC chieftain in Ondo

 From Bamigbola Gbolagunte, Akure

-The APC leader was shit dead along Ifon-Imoru road in Ose Local Government Area of the state while returning to Imoru after a political function.
+The APC leader was shot along Ifon-Imoru road in Ose Local Government Area of the state while returning to Imoru after a political function.

-The state publicity secretary of the party, Mr Alex Kalejaiye confirmed the incident in a statement issued yesterday.
+State publicity secretary of the party, Mr Alex Kalejaiye, confirmed the incident in a statement, yesterday.

 Leave a Reply